 There is a unique history buried beneath the edges of city.
 The Spyglass app allows us to compare contemporary Lagos to historical maps, such as the 1891 plan ot Lagos.
 Spyglass lets us look "through" the current map to the historic version.
 Enjoy!

 There were small swamps all over the island, such as along the Marina and in the Kokomaiko area.
 Filling Elegbata Creek was the first major intervention, and work on this project began in 1886.
-Alakoro was filled and darined by 1908, and this lead to the reconstruction of Kosseh and Balogun strees.
-For more details on this, see the section on Alakoro.
-Another important intervention was the Macgregor canal, which eventually drained the swamps between Lagos Island and Ikoyi.
+Alakoro was filled and drained by 1908, and this led to the reconstruction of Kosseh and Balogun streets.

-Isalegangan and Idumagbo were the largest in Lagos Island, and for many years were the center of complaints from local residents.
+Isalegangan and Idumagbo were the largest lagoons in Lagos Island, and for many years were the center of complaints from local residents.
 In 1929, the new Lagos Executive Development Board took on the work of draining swamps.
 By 1936, both of these lagoons were filled.
 But what was their significance for local residents?

 There were reports that John Glover had planned to cut canals through the connect Alakoro, Ẹlẹgbata and Oke Arin swamps.
 These swamps were considered by many to be an eyesore in the region, and complicated the sanitary conditions in the areas.
 Lagosians had been petitioning for the colonial government to fill in the swamp since at least 1884.